Raleigh Attorneys Reviewing Monsanto Roundup Cancer Claims

 If you have used Roundup on a regular basis and received a cancer diagnosis, you need to understand your legal options.
 Then you can make an informed decision about how to proceed.

 Our attorneys at Hardison & Cochran can review your medical diagnosis and your employment history.
 We can document whether you were exposed to Roundup and how long the exposure continued.
 If you were exposed to herbicides containing glyphosate and have been diagnosed with non-Hodgkin lymphoma, you may be entitled to file a Monsanto Roundup lawsuit and demand financial compensation.

 If we believe that you have a valid Roundup lawsuit, our personal injury attorneys will offer to handle your case on a contingency fee basis.
 You will not be expected to pay any legal fee unless we are successful in obtaining a Roundup lawsuit payout through a jury award or negotiated settlement.

 The first step is to contact us for a free review of your case and discussion of your legal options.

 Contact North Carolina Attorneys for Free Roundup Lawsuit Evaluation

-Our attorneys at Hardison & Cochran are committed to holding accountable companies who harm North Carolina agricultural workers and farm families by failing to warn adequately of known hazards.
-If you work on a farm or lived near a commercial farm and have been diagnosed with non-Hodgkin lymphoma, you do not have to carry this burden by yourself.
+Our Monsanto Roundup cancer attorneys at Hardison & Cochran are committed to holding accountable companies who harm North Carolina agricultural workers and farm families by failing to warn adequately of known hazards.
+If you have been diagnosed with non-Hodgkin lymphoma and have been regularly exposed to Roundup or other herbicides containing glyphosate, you do not have to deal with the health consequences by yourself.